 This service is available in the following region(s):

-Community Transition Services provide skill development, parenting support, behavior analysis, safety planning and access to ongoing community-based mental health services.
+Post-Crisis Stabilization Services provide skill development, parenting support, behavior analysis, safety planning and access to ongoing community-based mental health services.
 Weekly child and family team meetings ensure the appropriate services are being provided to the child or teen.
 Length of service is one to 90 days.

 The Crisis Stabilization Unit is available for children and teens on a psychiatric hold who receive short-term emergency assessment and stabilization instead of going to the hospital.
 Services include crisis assessment, youth and caregiver safety planning, referral and aftercare planning and referral to Community Transition Services for ongoing mental health services.
 Length of service is up to 23 hours and 59 minutes.

 Services are available to Santa Clara County youth who are under the age of 18 and are unable to care for themselves due to a severe mental illness or who are in immediate danger of either harming themselves or others.

 If you have a child in crisis, call the Mobile Response program’s 24-hour crisis hotline at (408) 379-9085 or toll-free 1-877-41-CRISIS.